Play Your Part

 To volunteer you must be aged over 18.
 There’s no upper age limit.
 The volunteer team includes students and other young people as well as those with more life experience.

 Yes.
-We have volunteers with disabilities on our team and we will do all we can to accommodate different abilities.
+We have volunteers with different abilities on our team and we will do all we can to accommodate their needs.
 Meetings, training and events are held in accessible venues.

 What does volunteering involve?